 The short video below shows a bit of what you might expect.
 Gianni is taking us down a torrente; torrential rains have deeply etched the soft limestone.
 The torrente can fill with water in a few minutes, since most of the rain falling on top finds its way into these narrow grooves of the earth and it fills with rushing water very quickly.
 If you have off-season plans, you might not get taken down the same route we were.

-Click the thumbnails to see the larger pictures in our gallery.
-The third picture is one of great promise, the soon to open Rifugio Sfilzi Posta Ristoro by famed Gargano food expert Fausta Munno and her husband.
+The third picture in our gallery is one of great promise, the newly opened Rifugio Sfilzi Posta Ristoro by famed Gargano food expert Fausta Munno and her husband.
 Ms Munno operates specialty food shops in Rodi and Monte Sant'Angelo, and her cooking is superb.

 The big excursions run from 8:30 to 4:30 pm and include a typical (large) lunch.
 Shorter tours without lunch can be arranged (3 hours)